AltisCorp/TwitterBot/README.md

 TwitterBot
 ==========

 Twitter bot for aggregating public sentiment on miami transit.
 This bot utilizes Node.js.
+Currently it is only looking at Taxis but this will eventually be extended to busses, rail, etc.

 Running the bot